-K12IRC.org is an independent resource, maintained by Dr. Bonnie Tenenbaum.
+K12IRC.org is an independent resource, maintained and funded by Dr. Bonnie Tenenbaum.
 We receive no corporate or government funding.

 Back in the 1995, the Internet as we know it today was just getting organized.
 There were only 23,500 web sites on the entire Internet (vs. 968,882,453 sites in 2014) and Yahoo's tree index - a collection of static web pages - was "the Google" of that day.